 Solitude Canyon Rock Climbing

-boasts close to thirty routes which usually involve body english, crimp strength, and a mind for puzzles.
+The Solitude Wall boasts thirty+ routes which usually involve body english, crimp strength, and a mind for puzzles.
 Unique dihedrals line up with steep aretes to offer up burly routes which often times involve boulder problem cruxes.
 This area is a place to hide from the sun when hot, or to really get after it in early fall.
 But there are a lot of days throughout the year when this crag is climbable.

 For Higher Solitude, check out the approach beta on that page.

 Mountain Project's determination of the classic, most popular, highest rated climbing routes in this area.

 Prime Climbing Season